 for each water service provided to property held by that body or organisation, with the exception of services that are provided exclusively for fire fighting purposes and charged as such, and used for commercial (other than community-related or charitable) purposes, the body or organisation is instead to pay the appropriate charge set out in Schedule 8.

 [By-law 8B inserted in Gazette 29 Jun 2001 p.
-3189.]
+3189; amended in Gazette 29 Jun 2007 p.
+3246.]

 8BA.
 Annual charges to Government trading organisations that supply water to lessees or ships